-The left sidebar allows you to fill up a form with your trip details.
+The left sidebar allows you to fill in a form with your trip details.

-1. Fill up the “Enter your departure station” typing the city from which you are leaving.
+1. Fill in the “From” option box typing the city from which you are leaving.

-In some cases, for cities like Madrid or Barcelona, you will see that more than one station option appears.
+In some cases, for cities like Madrid or Barcelona, you’ll see that more than one station option appears.
 To avoid any confusion, choose the city’s name without specifying the station.
 Don’t worry, you’ll be able to check out the departure and arrival station later on.

-2. Fill up the “Enter your arrival station” typing the destination city.
+2. Fill in the “To” option box typing the destination city.
 As you did before, choose only the name of the city without specifying the station.

 When choosing the date, different departure times will appear at the bottom of the calendar.
 Choose the one that suits you best from the displayed options.
-If you intend to make a one-way trip, don’t click on “Return”.
-Click on the “Search” button.
+If you intend to make a one-way trip, the “Return” option will be blacked out.
+Click on the “Get times & tickets” button.

 The results screen is divided into three areas.

-Let’s see what information displays each of the areas.
+Let’s see the information displayed on each of the areas.

 2. In the lower left area, you can see the search results.
-Trainline shows the results by highlighting, with an orange dot, the most interesting option for the time range you selected earlier.
-Your current selection time is displayed in green.
-If you want to see more train options, click on “Earlier” (at the top) or on “Later” (at the bottom).
+Trainline shows the results by highlighting with a “cheapest” tag the most interesting option for the time range you selected earlier.
+Your current selection time is displayed in blue.
+If you want to see more bus options, click on “Earlier” (at the top) or on “Later” (at the bottom).

-This is very important.
-Please note that, if you are buying tickets for several people, the amount shown is the total value of all the tickets you are looking to buy.
-That is, if you selected three passengers, the value shown is the total value for all three passengers.
+If you are buying tickets for several people, the amount shown is the total value of all the tickets you are looking to buy.
+That is, if you selected 3 passengers, the value shown is the total value for all 3 passengers.

-3. In the right area, you can see all the trip details corresponding to your current selection (green button on the lower left area).
+3. In the lower right area, you can see all the trip details corresponding to your current selection (highlighted in blue on the lower left area).
 The fare of each passenger and the specific fare conditions are displayed here as well.
 If you change the choice of time and train on the left side, the details displayed on the right side will change as well.

-When you have determined your preferred option, click on the green “SELECT” button on the bottom right corner of the right area.
+When you have determined your preferred option, click on the green “Continue” button on the right area.